Doomtickle/KeetonHouse/README.md

    ```
    10. Back to the `~/Code/KeetonHouse` directory in your terminal and `php artisan key:generate`
    11. `php artisan migrate`
+   12. `npm run dev`
    12. The site should work at [http://KeetonHouse.dev](http://KeetonHouse.dev) now.
 Go to the hidden url [/register](http://KeetonHouse.dev) and make an account.
-   13. If you want to seed the database with dummy data, open `php artisan tinker` and run the following commands: (hit enter after each line)
+   14. If you want to seed the database with dummy data, open `php artisan tinker` and run the following commands: (hit enter after each line)
    ```
    factory('App\Resident', 50)->create();